Teaching and Learning

 Which health or therapy services can children access on school premises?

-We have a school nurse attached to the school several days a week that provides drop-in clinics.
-We also have a Teenage Health Cinic based in school.
-Referrals by staff can be made to Beacon Counselling and Mosaic where applicable and the appropriate criteria are met.
+We have a school nurse attached to the school several days a week that provides drop in clinics.
+We also have an Emotional, Wellbeing support worker based in school.
+Referrals by staff can be made to Mosaic where applicable and criteria is met.

 Communication with Parents